Amtrak Borealis title card

 The Amtrak Borealis sitting in St Paul (Photo courtesy of Amtrak)

-Amtrak Borealis Coach class
+Amtrak Borealis Coach Class

 Based on current information, this train will use refurbished Amtrak Horizon coach cars.
-As of the day of the update, the train has four Horizon coaches and a cafe/business class car with a locomotive on each end, so it does not have to wye or turn around.
+As of the day of the update, the train has four Horizon coaches and a café/business class car with a locomotive on each end, so it does not have to wye or turn around.
 Amtrak could replace the second locomotive with a cab car.

 I’ve traveled many miles in coach class and, at 6’2″, found it accessible.
 If you need to get up and stretch your legs, you can!